SodiumZH/NFF-Girls/wiki/gameplay-en.md

 A helmet giving the wearer Effects Strength II, Haste II, Undead Affinity and **Wither I**.
 If the wearer is standing on the Soul Carpet, it will not catch Wither effect.

-It's other properties are identical to Leather Helmet.
+It's durability is identical to Iron Helmet, and other properties are identical to Leather Helmet.